When To Go To A Hand Specialist?

 They are either general practitioners or are trained in plastic or orthopedic surgery.
 A hand specialist Dallas would have a detailed understanding of the human hand, it’s working, and its network of muscles and nerves.

 It is important to know when to visit a hand specialist and when to go to a general practitioner.

 - Carpal Tunnel Syndrome: This disease is defined by repeating similar motions or wrist movements.
 People with this syndrome often feel numbness or burning in their fingers and have trouble holding objects for long periods.

 - Trigger finger or jammed fingers: Trigger finger is a condition where a finger gets stuck in a position (usually bent).
 Over time, the condition becomes severe until the patient cannot move their finger.
 This is common in people with diabetic history and can affect both hands.

 - Thumb Arthritis: This is a very common condition in older people.
 Patients experience severe pain and lack of strength during thumb movement, which makes even basic tasks like picking up a spoon difficult.

 - Traumatic injuries: These injuries are usually due to ligament tears or finger amputations during an accident.
-Orthopaedic hand specialists usually operate on the part of the limb to clean the injury or reattach tendons.
+Orthopedic hand specialists usually operate on the part of the limb to clean the injury or reattach tendons.